Donner Party: Death of a Wagon Train

 No doubt such high-flown ideals appealed to some but for most the journey west and the taming of the wilderness simply offered the opportunity for a new and better life.

 The regions to be colonised were Oregon and California neither of which at the time were in the possession of the United States.
-Most of Oregon was governed by the British owned Hudson Bay Company whilst California belonged to Spain, as such the journey West became known as the Emigrant Trail.
-Regardless of who owned what the popular belief was that the entire continent belonged to America and it was therefore their responsibility to colonise it.
+Most of Oregon was governed by the British owned Hudson Bay Company whilst California remained in the possession of Spain, as such the journey West became known as the Emigrant Trail.
+Regardless of who owned what the popular belief was that the entire continent belonged to the United States of America, and it was therefore their responsibility to colonise it.

 The notion of Manifest Destiny was all well and good and much spoken about but it was personal reasons that drove most who did to embark on the dangerous journey west.